This article was a collaboration written by Jeanette Kimszal, RDN, NLC & Heidi Moretti, RDN, MS, LN

 Continuous intake of low nutrient and high sugar foods will make the body produce free radicals.
 These unstable molecules are formed when food is digested.
 This leads to the oxidative stress that we just mentioned.
-One way to combat this oxidative stress is to increase the amount of antioxidants in our diet(2)
+One way to combat this oxidative stress is to increase the number of antioxidants in our diet(2).

 Antioxidants are found in nutrients including vitamins and minerals.
 They consist of the following: beta-carotene, lutein, lycopene, selenium, vitamin A, vitamin C, and vitamin E.(3)